Misericordia (2024 film): Release

 Misericordia was selected to be screened in the non-competitive Cannes Premiere section at the 77th Cannes Film Festival, where it had its world premiere on 20 May 2024.
 Shortly after, Sideshow and Janus Films acquired the North American distribution rights.
 International sales were handled by Les Films du Losange, which also theatrically released the film in France on 16 October 2024.
-Karma Films is scheduled to release theatrically the film in Spain on 14 March 2025.
+Karma Films theatrically released the film in Spain on 21 March 2025.

 The film made its North American premiere at the 51st Telluride Film Festival.
 It also screened in the Special Presentations programme of the 2024 Toronto International Film Festival, as well as in the Main Slate section of the 62nd New York Film Festival.
 It was also selected for the 69th Valladolid International Film Festival, and had its South Asian premiere at the MAMI Mumbai Film Festival 2024 in the World Cinema section.

 Reception

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 83 out of 100, based on 25 critics, indicating "universal acclaim".
 On AlloCiné, the film received an average rating of 3.9 out of 5, based on 34 reviews from French critics.

 The film was named the best film of the year by the French film magazine Cahiers du Cinéma.